learn-co-students/react-router-params-v-000/README.md

 export default NavBar;
 ```

 So let's try this out in the browser to see if it loads the `MoviesNew` component.
 Everything looks good except for one thing.
 It is now loading the `MoviesNew` & the `MovieShow` component.
 Why is that??
 Well, if you notice `movies/new` and `movies/:movieId` could look like the same route to React Router unless we are more explicit.
 I think it is time to introduce __React Router's Switch__ component.
-The __Switch__ components real power is that it uniquely renders a route exclusively.
+The __Switch__ component's real power is that it uniquely renders a route exclusively.
 Compare this to the __Route__ component that renders inclusively all of the matching routes (which is why it is rendering both component right now).
 Let's update our __MoviesPage__ component so that is now using the __Switch__ component.

 ```js
 // ./src/containers/MoviesPage.js